rafael-santiago/hefesto/README.md

 The main Hefesto's characteristic is give a more programatic aspect for a build.

-For it, Hefesto adopts his own language with a more procedural aspect than declarative.
+In order to do it Hefesto adopts his own language with a more procedural aspect than declarative.

 Seeking with it: